MikodeSan/OpynFacts/README.md

 ## Context

-This is the documentation of the project __Open Food Facts manager__
+This is the documentation of the project __Open Food Facts Client__.

-Web site for "_Pur Beurre_" Company in order to:
-* __Trouver en un clic un substitut sain à un aliment considéré comme "Trop gras, trop sucré, trop salé"__
+The site "___Pur Beurre___" is a web application where the main goal is to find by one click, a healthy substitute for a food concidered too fat, too sweet, too salt.

 ## Packages / Epic